-Charitable

-Remainder Trusts

-The investment of choice for eliminating capital gains taxes before modern 1031 exchanges became available.
-I still recommend them for clients who need income tax deductions or have charitable goals.
+Charitable Remainder Trusts: The investment of choice for eliminating capital gains taxes before modern 1031 exchanges became available. Â I still recommend them for clients who need income tax deductions or have charitable goals.
 The property is donated to a trust that provides income to the donor for life.
-No capital gains are paid on the transfer to the trust, but income taxes are due on the trust income.
-An income tax deduction is available for the initial donation.
+No capital gains are paid on the transfer to the trust, but income taxes are due on the trust income. Â An income tax deduction is available for the initial donation.

-Deferred

-Sales Trusts

-Improved version of the old private annuity trusts, which are now obsolete.
-Major benefit is it provides tax deferral for more than one generation and allows flexible investment choices.
+Deferred Sales Strategy: Improved version of the old private annuity trusts, which are now obsolete. Â Major benefit is it provides tax deferral for more than one generation and may immediately remove value of property from the taxable estate. Â It also allows flexible investment choices.

-Structured Sales

-Allows an immediate sale with tax deferral in exchange for lifetime of income guaranteed by an insurance company.
-Appeals to those who want to avoid real estate, interest rate, and stock market risks.
+Structured Sales: Allows an immediate sale with tax deferral in exchange for lifetime of income guaranteed by an insurance company. Â Appeals to those who want to avoid real estate, interest rate, and stock market risks.

-1031 Exchanges For

-Accredited Investors (Those With Net Worth Over \$1 million)

-An exchange of one investment property are tax-deferred.
-However, another larger local property still may involve substantial management tasks.
-Accredited investors who wish to purchase professionally managed property have several alternatives:
+1031 Exchanges for accredited investors (those with a net worth over \$1,000,000) - An exchange of one investment property for another can help improve cash flow.
+Taxes from the sale of the property are tax-deferred. Â However, another larger local property still may involve substantial management tasks.
+Accredited Investors who wish to purchase professionally managed property have several alternatives:

-Tenant In Common (TIC): These institutional quality, professionally managed real estate investments have been increasing in popularity since the IRS released a favorable revenue ruling in March of 2002.
-We have been successful placing clients in a variety of TIC investments throughout the United States.
-These allow clients to diversify geographically, and through a variety of property types.
-Popular TIC real estate opportunities can be found in the office, industrial, apartment, and retail real estate segments, with cash flow usually around 5-8%.
-Even raw land can be configured to provide income for TIC investors with a low Minimum investment of about \$100,000.
+Tenant In Common (TIC): These institutional quality, professionally managed real estate investments have been increasing in popularity since the IRS released a favorable revenue ruling in March of 2002. Â We have been successful placing clients in a variety of TIC investments throughout the United States. Â These allow clients to diversify geographically, and through a variety of property types. Â Popular TIC real estate opportunities can be found in the office, industrial, apartment, and retail real estate segments, with cash flow usually around 6-7%.
+Even raw land can be configured to provide income for TIC investors with a low Minimum investment of about \$100,000. Â Â

-Natural gas/oil wells: These 1031 exchanges entail less risk compared to traditional exploratory oil and gas investments.
-The IRS considers these investments real property, and thus the ability to invest via a 1031 exchange.
-Royalty Income may exceed 10% per year for 30-50 years, while working interests in natural gas/oil wells may pay 10-30% per year, but have a shorter lifespan.
+Natural Gas/Oil Wells: These 1031 exchanges entail less risk compared to traditional exploratory oil & gas investments. Â The IRS considers these investments real property, and thus the ability to invest via a 1031 exchange. Â Royalty Income may exceed 10% per year for 30-50 years, while working interests in Natural gas/oil wells may pay 10-30% per year, but have a shorter lifespan.
 Both are custom made for 1031 exchanges.
-Minimum investment requires around \$50,000.
-Some of our clients elect to invest a percentage, say 20% of their 1031 money into higher-income producing gas/oil wells, while investing 80% of their exchange funds into traditional real estate.
+Minimum investment requires around \$50,000. Â Some of our clients elect to invest a percentage, say 20% of their 1031 money into higher-income producing gas/oil wells, while investing 80% of their exchange funds into traditional real estate.
 We offer complementary consultations for real estate owners.
-We have extensive experience and expertise in all the solutions listed above and more.
-Real estate brokers are also welcome to work with $us.\hat{a}\in$
+We have extensive experience and expertise in all the solutions listed above and more. Â Real estate brokers are also welcome to work with us.

-Ronald Birnbaum, CLU, ChFC, CASL is host of "The Financial Consultants with Ron Birnbaum" each Saturday morning from 9-11AM on WBIX, 1060 AM, Newton, Mass.
+Ronald Birnbaum, CLU, ChFC, CASL is co-host of "The Financial Consultants with Birnbaum & Burwick" Monday-Friday at 7a.m. on WBIX, 1060 AM. Â